How to Generate an SSH Key and Add It To Your Web Hosting¶

 Once the files are created, you can open the public key file with a text editor and copy its contents to your clipboard.

-Follow the instructions in the next section to learn where to paste the contents of your file and enable SSH key authentication on your instance.
+Follow the instructions in the next section to learn where to paste the contents of your file and enable SSH key authentication on your web hosting.

 On Windows, you can use PuTTY as your SSH client.
 PuTTY comes with a tool called